countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 It is the kind of engineering where you ignore the constraints that are imposed by reality...

-*.. however perhaps you may realize eventually, the castle you build in reality, comes solely from the castles in the sand, castles within the mind.*
+*.. however perhaps you may realize eventually, the castles you build in reality, come solely from the castles in the sand, the castles within the mind.*